-How to record calls
+How to Record Calls

-Call recording from Telzio enables you to automatically record calls with your phone system, and conveniently access recordings online.
+Business call recording from Telzio enables you to automatically record calls with your phone system, and conveniently access recordings online.
 Not only is the call recording feature included, there’s no limit to the number of recordings that can be stored.